DocPolarBERT: A Pre-trained Model for Document Understanding with Relative Polar Coordinate Encoding of Layout Structures: Abstract

 \section{Abstract}

-We introduce \textsc{DocPolarBERT}, a layout-aware \textsc{BERT} model for document understanding that eliminates the need for absolute 2D positional embeddings.
-We extend self-attention to take into account text block positions in relative polar coordinate system rather than the Cartesian one.
+We propose a novel self-attention mechanism for document understanding that takes into account text block positions in relative polar coordinate system rather than the Cartesian one.
+Based on this mechanism, we build \textsc{DocPolarBERT}, a layout-aware \textsc{BERT} model for document understanding that eliminates the need for absolute 2D positional embeddings.
 Despite being pre-trained on a dataset more than six times smaller than the widely used \textsc{IIT-CDIP} corpus, \textsc{DocPolarBERT} achieves state-of-the-art results.
 These results demonstrate that a carefully designed attention mechanism can compensate for reduced pre-training data, offering an efficient and effective alternative for document understanding.